Napoléon Sarony: Oscar Wilde

 One of Sarony's portraits of writer Oscar Wilde became the subject of a U.S. Supreme Court case, Burrow-Giles Lithographic Co. v.
 Sarony 111 U.S. 53 (1884), in which the Court upheld the extension of copyright protection to photographs.
 Sarony sued Burrow-Giles after it used unauthorized lithographs of Oscar Wilde No. 18 in an advertisement, and won a judgment for $610 ($ in modern dollars) that was affirmed on appeal by the Second Circuit Court of Appeals and the Supreme Court.
 Sarony later photographed the Supreme Court itself, to celebrate the centennial of the federal judiciary in 1890.

 Family

 Sarony was married twice.
 His first wife, Ellen Major Sarony, died in 1858; his second wife, Louisa "Louie" Long Thomas Sarony (1838-1903), reportedly shared his tendency towards eccentricity and preference for outlandish dress.
 She rented elaborate costumes that she wore during her daily afternoon walk through Washington Square, wearing them once before returning them.

 His brother, Oliver François Xavier Sarony (1820–1879), was also a portrait photographer, working primarily in England, who died in 1879.
-Napoleon's son, Otto (1850–1903), continued the family name for a few years until his own death in 1903.
+Napoleon's son, Otto (1850–1903), continued the business.

 Sarony was buried in Green-Wood Cemetery in Brooklyn.